- a higher degree,

 leading discussions or giving lectures at ISCAST events;

-being available for lectures/talks at other events with a science-faith aspect including talks to schools, campus and church groups;
+being available for lectures/talks at other events with a science-faith aspect including talks to schools, campus and church groups; and

 encouraging one another regularly to keep in focus the mission of Christ in their daily lives and work as scientists, technologist or theologians.